amrvac/amrvac/doc/amrvacusr.md

 If "Cartesian_1D", 1-dimension 1-vector-component Cartesian.
 If "Cartesian_2D", 2-dimension 2-vector-component Cartesian.
 If "Cartesian_3D", 3-dimension 3-vector-component Cartesian.
-IF number of vector components is larger than dimension number, -v= flag should be set consistently during setup.
+If number of vector components is larger than dimension number, -v flag should be set consistently during setup.

 ## Special boundary {#user_specialbound}